-Paying staff a bonus or other inventive is a well tested method of improving their commitment to the business's management goals.
-This recipe examines ways of doing this that have worked in practice.
+Paying staff a bonus or other incentive is a well tested method of improving their commitment to the business's management goals.
+How to Do Staff Bonus Plans examines ways of doing this that have worked in practice.
 Yellow Belt

 The bonus goal is a statement that these company goals are so important, we will pay you to focus on them,.

-It is a mantra in business that people will focus on whatever is measured which is why having the right metrics is so important. (see Metrics ) and, in this instance, the point is made even more clear by paying staff to head down that path.
+It is a mantra in business that people will focus on whatever is measured which is why having the right metrics is so important and, in this instance, the point is made even more clear by paying staff to head down that path.